Hakama

 For this reason, it has been favored by high-ranking samurai.

-The unique luster comes from a manufacturing process that brings out the natural properties of raw silk.
+The unique luster is created by a manufacturing method that brings out the natural properties of raw silk.

-The warp threads are made from "degummed threads (twisted threads)" and the weft threads are made from untwisted raw silk that is wetted with water.
+The warp threads are made of "spun silk" (thread that has been twisted), while the weft threads are made of untwisted raw silk that has been moistened with water.

-This increases the density of the fabric and creates a strong fabric.
+This increases the density of the fabric, creating a durable material.

-To make a stronger fabric, the warp threads are also wetted with water and woven repeatedly.
+For even greater durability, the warp threads are also moistened with water and woven repeatedly.

 Among the fabrics woven in this way, those that are particularly strong and have a hard texture are called "Seiko Sendaihira."